 Benefits of Using State Contracts

-- Benefit from the competition of many bidders seeking large volume contracts.
+- Benefit from the competition of many bidders seeking large volume contracts; and

 - Help avoid certain controversies that may arise during the competitive bidding process.

-An audit performed by the Office of the State Comptroller (OSC) in 2005 found that most local governments purchased plow trucks through means other than State contracts.
-The audit revealed that 32 of 70 local governments could have saved $706,000, collectively, if they had used State contracts.
-Localities utilizing State and county contracts each typically paid from $20,000 to $30,000 less than localities that purchased comparable trucks through their own bidding process.
+One audit revealed that 32 of 70 local governments could have saved $706,000, collectively, if they had used State contracts to purchase plow trucks.
+Our office found localities using State contracts paid as much as $30,000 less than localities that purchased comparable trucks through their own bidding process.

-Another audit performed by OSC found additional cost savings opportunities in fuel purchases.
-The audit revealed that 10 local governments spent a total of about $1.6 million on vehicle and facilities fuels and could have saved about $97,500, or almost 6 percent, by using State contracts.
-An additional 74 local governments surveyed during the audit were paying in excess of State contract prices for at least one type of fuel and could have saved an additional $103,000 in total if they had used State contracts.
+In another audit, we found that 10 local governments spent a total of about $1.6 million on vehicle and facilities fuels and could have saved about $97,500, or almost 6 percent, by using State contracts.
+An additional 74 local governments were paying in excess of State contract prices for at least one type of fuel and could have saved an additional $103,000 in total if they had used State contracts.

-For more information on using State contracts and/or to request the Index of OGS Contracts, a comprehensive, alphabetical listing of all available State contracts, contact OGS Procurement Services Group at:
+For more information on using State contracts and/or to request the Index of OGS Contracts

 Telephone: (518) 474-6717